mitexleo/fediroma/docs/docs/installation/alpine_linux_en.md

 doas adduser -S -s /bin/false -h /opt/akkoma -H -G akkoma akkoma
 ```

+!!! note
-**Note**: To execute a single command as the Akkoma system user, use `doas -u akkoma command`.
+    To execute a single command as the Akkoma system user, use `doas -u akkoma command`.
 You can also switch to a shell by using `doas -su akkoma`.
 If you don’t have and want `doas` on your system, you can use `su` as root user (UID 0) for a single command by using `su -l akkoma -s $SHELL -c 'command'` and `su -l akkoma -s $SHELL` for starting a shell.

 * Git clone the akkoma-be repository from stable-branch and make the Akkoma user the owner of the directory: